Michaelangel007/forza_horizon_4_first_impressions/README.md

   * Skip forward/backward wasn't working for me.
 WTF?

 * Restarting a mission reset the radio station.
 Extremely annoying.
 As a temporary work-around I turned the radio OFF.

+* [x] Wheel support at [launch](https://forums.forzamotorsport.net/turn10_postst132935p2_-ANSWERED---XBOX--FH4-Unplayable-with-Logitech-G920-Wheel.aspx?=) was broken.
+Thankfully that is fixed now.
+(Annnd this is why you don't buy games on day 1 -- you always wait a few months for the bugs to get fixed.)

 # GTS vs FH4